-How to Plan a Marketing Budget [6 Critical Components]
+How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 You finally decided to take the leap and invest in digital marketing services.
 As you sit down at your computer and start researching strategies, you stumble across some prices, and it causes you to pause.
 You say to yourself, “Wait a minute, can we afford this?”

 Without a marketing budget plan in place, you have no way of knowing.

 But luckily, we’ve got all the information you need to know how to plan a marketing budget for 2021!

 Before you continue scrolling, watch our video featuring Dan from the WebFX Strategy team to get some expert advice on how to allocate your marketing spend for the next year.

 Now that you’ve (hopefully) watched our video, keep reading to learn more and subscribe to Revenue Weekly for the latest tips and tricks about marketing!